-We work with girls, who are out of school or living in socio-economically disadvantaged or isolated communities, and where language is often a barrier to education.
+We work with girls who are out of school or living in socio-economically disadvantaged or isolated communities, often in places where language is a barrier to education.

-Gender equality is an important part of what we do as a cultural relations organisation that promotes equality, diversity and inclusion as a core value.
-All our work is designed to have a positive impact on advancing gender equality and/or the empowerment of women and girls.
+Inclusion is a core value and an important part of what we do as a cultural relations organisation.
+Our work is designed to have a positive impact on gender equality and the empowerment of women and girls.